Planck 2015 results. XVII. Constraints on primordial non-Gaussianity: Abstract

 The results for $f_\mathrm{NL}^\mathrm{LISW}$ can be found in Table~\ref{tab:fNL_lisw}.
 The polarized version of the template has only been implemented in the binned bispectrum estimator.
-Error bars have been determined based on FFP8 simulations as usual, except for the \NILC\ results of the binned estimator.
-In that case the error bar is determined based on rescaling the Fisher error bar with the scaling observed for the other methods.\footnote{The average value of the lensing-ISW amplitude determined from the FFP8 simulations is around 0.85.
+Error bars have been determined based on FFP8 simulations as usual.\footnote{The average value of the lensing-ISW amplitude determined from the FFP8 simulations is around 0.85 of the expected value.
 This value is very consistent across bispectrum estimators and component separation methods, which provides a useful consistency test in its own right.
 Except for this effect, all other tests on the temperature FFP8 maps show them to be very robust and to behave as expected, for example in the determination of the lensing-ISW bias on the local shape.
-We took this effect into account by increasing all error bars in the table by the appropriate factor (i.e.,\ by dividing them by $\sim 0.85$).} The KSW estimator implements the lensing-ISW template exactly, while the binned and modal estimators use approximations, as explained in Sect.~\ref{sec:SEP}.
+We took this effect into account by increasing all error bars in the table by the appropriate factor (i.e., dividing them by $\simeq 0.85$).} The KSW estimator implements the lensing-ISW template exactly, while the binned and modal estimators use approximations, as explained in Sect.~\ref{sec:SEP}.
 In particular for the binned estimator the correlation between the binned and exact lensing-ISW template is relatively low, since it is a difficult template to bin (unlike all the other templates considered in this paper), which is reflected in the larger error bars.
 Tests performed on FFP8, as well as other tests, demonstrate that the lower correlation does not lead to a bias compared to the other estimators.
 We will use the KSW results to draw our conclusions.